 Ranthambore National Park opens from October to June and remains closed during monsoons.
 Here’s what to expect when you visit Ranthambore in each season –

 Winter – It is known to be the best time because you won’t suffer the extreme heat of summer.
-The winter months start from October till March when temperature hovers around 10℃ to 30℃.
-You can easily spot the wildlife in broad daylight during this season.
+The winter months start from October till March when the temperature hovers around 10℃ to 30℃.
+You can easily spot wildlife in broad daylight during this season.

 Summer – If you are visiting Ranthambore especially to spot tigers and other mammals, do plan your visit from April to June.
 Water holes are the common places where animals visit to stay hydrated.
 But keep in mind that mercury rises up to 35 degrees C to 40 degrees C.

 Ranthambore National Park is known to be very diverse in its landscapes, especially with different lakes, ancient ruins, water holes, deciduous and dry forests, and lush greens in several small hills.
 So, it houses a variety of wildlife, birds, and reptiles.
-It is well regarded for sheer beauty and grass to amaze wildlife lovers through different safari options.
+It is well regarded for its sheer beauty and grass to amaze wildlife lovers through different safari options.